Winzana/sherl-sdk-js/docs/docs/person.md

   };
 }
 ```

 ## Register a user for your app
-this function create a user link to your project
+this function create a person without creating user

 ```ts
 await person(client).createPerson(user);